Equevu/Pulsebook/PR.md

 # Pull Request Guidelines

 ## Overview
-Pull requests (PRs) are the primary mechanism for introducing changes to our fintech platform.
+Pull requests (PRs) are the primary mechanism for introducing changes to the Equevu fintech platform.
 We maintain separate repositories for our Django backend and Next.js frontend.

 ## Creating a Pull Request

 ### Before You Start

 #### For Django Backend Repository
-- Ensure your branch is up to date with the main branch
+- Ensure your branch is up to date with the staging branch
 - Test all changes locally first
 - Document any new environment variables needed
 - Document any database migrations required